AwalaApp/specs/rs000-core.md

 ### Parcel Delivery Binding

-This is a protocol that establishes a _Parcel Delivery Network_ (PDN) between an endpoint and a gateway, so that the two can exchange parcels.
+This is a protocol that establishes a _Parcel Delivery Network_ (PDN) between an endpoint and a gateway, with the primary purpose of exchanging parcels.

 The binding MUST support the following:

 - The endpoint can send parcels to the gateway, and vice versa.
 The node delivering the parcel MUST NOT remove it until the target node has acknowledged it.
-- A private endpoint can ask its gateway to issue a certificate for the endpoint, so that it can be subsequently used to issue a _Parcel Delivery Authorization_.
+- A private endpoint can ask its gateway to issue a certificate for the endpoint, so that it can be subsequently used to issue a PDA.
-- A private endpoint can send a _Parcel Delivery Deauthorization_ to instruct its gateway not accept incoming parcels with that parcel delivery authorization.
+- A private endpoint can send a PDD to its gateway.

 ### Cargo Relay Binding

-This is a protocol that establishes a _Cargo Relay Network_ (CRN) between an a gateway and a relayer, so that the two can exchange cargo.
+This is a protocol that establishes a _Cargo Relay Network_ (CRN) between an a gateway and a relayer, with the primary purpose of exchanging cargo.

 The binding MUST support the following: